-A quasi-experimental design was used in which two interventions and a control condition were implemented in the natural environments of three Baby Homes (BHs) for children birth to approximately 4 yrs. of age in St. Petersburg, Russian Federation (see also Groark, Muhamedrahimov, Palmov, Nikiforova, & McCall, 2005; Muhamedrahimov, Palmov, Nikiforova, Groark, & McCall, 2004).
+A quasiexperimental design was used in which two interventions and a control condition were implemented in the natural environments of three Baby Homes (BHs) for children birth to approximately 4 years of age in St. Petersburg, Russian Federation (see also Groark, Muhamedrahimov, Palmov, Nikiforova, & R. B. McCall, 2005; Muhamedrahimov, Palmov, Nikiforova, Groark, & R. B. McCall, 2004).

-Between-Baby Home Research Design and Timeline
+Between-BH Research Design and Timeline

-Figure 3-1 presents the basic between-BH research design and the timeline of interventions and assessments.
+Figure 1 presents the basic between-BH research design and the timeline of interventions and assessments.
 Three BHs each received a different intervention condition.

 Two types of interventions were employed (described below).
-Training provided caregivers with knowledge of early childhood development of typically developing children and those with disabilities and encouraged caregivers to interact with children in developmentally appropriate, warm, caring, sensitively responsive ways, especially while performing routine caregiving duties and during play periods.
-Structural Changes consisted of a set of physical, employment, and procedural changes designed to provide an environment more conducive to developing caregiver-child relationships by reducing group size and having fewer caregivers who were more consistently present in children's lives.
+Training provided caregivers with knowledge of early childhood development of typically developing children and those with disabilities and encouraged caregivers to interact with children in developmentally appropriate, warm, caring, sensitive, responsive ways, especially while performing routine caregiving duties and during play periods.
+Structural changes consisted of a set of physical, employment, and procedural changes designed to provide an environment more conducive to developing caregiver-child relationships by reducing group size and having fewer caregivers who were more consistently present in children's lives.